mjc/par2rs/docs/SIMD_OPTIMIZATION.md

 ## Overview

 This document describes the SIMD optimizations implemented in par2rs for Reed-Solomon error correction.
-Performance advantage scales with file size, from **1.24x speedup** for 100MB files to **1.52x speedup** for 1GB files over par2cmdline.
+Combined with I/O optimizations, par2rs achieves **2.61x speedup** for 1GB files and **1.77x speedup** for multi-file PAR2 sets over par2cmdline.

 ## Test System